nuxt-community/nuxtent-module/docs/content/Usage.md

   * `query`, Object that accepts query options to add to the content's request and returns the `$content` object.
 Here are the options:
     * `exclude`: String or Array of page properties that are not needed and should be excluded from request.
   * `get`, Function, takes in the content's permalink and returns a promise that contains the content of that specific route.
   * `getOnly`, Function that takes in the start index and end index as arguments and returns a promise of all the pages within that the range.
-All content file ordering is reserved, so if it the content is dated, it's sorted from latest to oldest.
+All content file ordering is preserved, so if it the content is dated, it's sorted from latest to oldest.
   * `getAll` Function, that returns promise of all the content data retrieved from the registered directory.

 *Note: You must use Nuxt's `asyncData` or `fetch` methods in order to request content, which are only available inside pages*